 The loss of a loved one usually ushers in a period of grief and other heightened emotions.
 If your loved one appointed you to be the Executor of the estate, however, you must also concentrate on the practical and legal ramifications of the decedent’s death.
 Probating an estate can be a complex and time-consuming endeavor, which is why many Executors choose to retain an experienced probate attorney to help them through the process.
-If you find yourself responsible for probating an estate, the probate lawyers at Dennis M. Sandoval, A Professional Law Corporation offer 5 reasons why hiring a lawyer to help you is a good idea.
+If you find yourself responsible for probating an estate, the Riverside probate lawyers at Dennis M. Sandoval, A Professional Law Corporation offer 5 reasons why hiring a lawyer to help you is a good idea.

 What Is Probate?

 Almost everyone leaves behind an estate when they die.
 A decedent’s estate consists of all assets owned by the individual at the time of death, including both real and personal property as well as tangible and intangible assets.
 Ultimately, those estate assets must be transferred to the new owners.
 If the decedent left behind a Last Will and Testament, the terms of that Will dictate how the estate assets are to be distributed.
 If the decedent died intestate, or without a Will, the state intestate succession laws determine what happens to the estate assets.
-Before the estate assets can be transferred to the new owners, however, creditors of the estate must be given the opportunity to file claims against the estate and if appropriate, paid.
-The Executor must also calculate and file any income, gift, and estate tax returns that are outstanding and pay any of these taxes owed by either the decedent or the estate.
+Before the estate assets can be transferred to the new owners, however, creditors of the estate must be given the opportunity to file claims against the estate and any gift and estate taxes owed by the estate must be calculated and paid.
 Probate is the legal process during which all of this happens.
 Probate also provides a forum for litigating any challenges to the estate.

 Reasons to Hire a Probate Lawyer to Help You